 Currently, the Tezos blockchain runs on the unique liquid proof-of-stake (LPoS) consensus mechanism, where a validator is called a “baker” or an “endorser”.
 In contrast to DPoS, in LPoS any user has the ability to become a validator provided that they have enough coins.
 If they fail to meet this requirement, they can choose to delegate.
 The idea that stands behind this extraordinary concept is to increase inclusion and focus more on governance liquidity rather than the network’s scalability.

 The Tezos blockchain executes about 40 transactions per second, and its transaction fee is around 10 cents.
-However, in 2020 Tezos unveiled its “Delphi” upgrade which is set to slash gas costs by 75%.
+However, it was reported that Tezos was set to reach 1,000 tps with its upcoming Octez v13 release

 Tezos has both a domain-specific smart contract language called Michelson and widely-supported languages used for writing Tezos smart contracts such as SmartPy and LIGO.